rtCamp/Frappe-Manager/docs/index.md

     Inspect emails in Mailpit, browse the database in Adminer, and monitor background jobs — all built in, no configuration needed.

+-   :lucide-ship:{ .lg .middle } &nbsp; **[Ship immutable deploys](guides/deployment.md)**

+    ---

+    Bake your bench into a Docker image and deploy it with zero-downtime rolling swaps.
+Roll back code — and database — in one command with `fm switch --previous`.

 </div>

 ## Install